Sheares brothers

-The Sheares Brothers, Henry (1753–98), and John (1766–1798) were Irish lawyers and republicans.
-After witnessing revolutionary events in Paris, in 1793 they joined the Society of United Irishmen for whom they organised in Cork and in Dublin.
-They were arrested on the eve of the risings of 1798 and executed.
+The Sheares Brothers, Henry (1753–98), and John (1766–1798) were prominent members in Ireland of the republican Society of United Irishmen.
+Active in Cork and in Dublin, they opposed a Protestant faction in the leadership who, fearing that the British Crown could buy loyalty through offers of emancipation, mistrusted Catholic intentions.
+In 1798, following high-level arrests, they approved In the May 23rd date for a general uprising, but were themselves arrested in advance of the rebellion and were subsequently executed.

 Early lives

-The Sheares brothers were the sons of Henry Sheares, a liberal banker from Cork who also sat in the Irish Parliament for the Borough of Clonakilty.
+The Sheares brothers were the sons of Henry Sheares, a liberal banker from County Cork who, as a communicant of the established Church of Ireland was permitted to sit in the Irish Parliament for the Borough of Clonakilty.
 Henry attended Trinity College Dublin, bought an officer's commission and then studied as a lawyer, being called to the bar as a barrister in Michaelmas term, 1790.
 John had qualified as a barrister in Michaelmas term, 1789.
 Their father had died in 1776, leaving a large income of £1,200 p.a.

 Politicisation in Paris

-In 1792 the brothers went to Paris and were swept away by the popular enthusiasm of the French revolution.
+In 1792 the brothers went to Paris and were swept away by the popular enthusiasm of the French Revolution.
 They met leaders such as Brissot and Roland, both of whom were to be executed in 1793.
 In particular, they witnessed the introduction of the guillotine, on which 1,400 were to die in 1792.
 On the boat from France to England they met a young Daniel O'Connell to whom they displayed a handkerchief soaked, they claimed, in the blood of Louis XVI, the late executed king.
 The episode is said to have reinforced O'Connell with a lifelong aversion to mob rule and violence.